Staff Chaplain Daniel K. Coffey, M.Div., BA, CDC

 The Department Staff Chaplain serves as the primary chaplain for the Indiana State Police, leads the efforts of the District Volunteer Police Chaplains, coordinates the Critical Incident Stress Management Team, and manages the Employee Assistance Program.
 The Department Staff Chaplain is a member of the Superintendent's Staff.

 Click on any of the following topics to jump directly to the related section of the page for more information:

 Volunteer Police Chaplains

-For many years prior to 1975, clergy from various communities across the state supported ISP personnel informally through ride-alongs and crisis interventions.
-This led the Indiana State Police to follow the example of other police agencies across the country and officially to initiate its own chaplain program that year.
+For many years prior to 1975, clergy from various communities across the state supported ISP personnel informally through ride-along and crisis interventions.
+This led the Indiana State Police to follow the example of other police agencies across the country and officially initiate its own chaplain program that year.